Scotland is famed for its spellbinding landscapes, characterised by mountains, forests, and of course, lochs.

-Hidden in the depths of an enormous geographical fault called the Great Glen, Loch Ness is allegedly home to one of the country’s mythical beasts.
-For centuries, rumours of the so-called “Loch Ness Monster” have attracted curious travellers from far and wide to explore Scotland’s most famed lake.
+But that isn’t exactly what Loch Ness is famous for.
+You might already know that it is allegedly home to one of Scotland’s mythical beasts.
+For centuries, rumours of the “Loch Ness Monster” have attracted curious travellers from far and wide.
+Who knows, you might catch sight of “Nessie” yourself!

 2. Loch Lomond

 Legendary Loch Lomond is a true Scottish gem.
 It also happens to be the largest inland body of water, by surface area, in the UK.
 You can reach the loch within an hour’s drive from Glasgow and when you do, you’ll find yourself in a natural wonderland.

 Take a walk beside this Scottish lake, located in the Trossachs National Park, or visit one of its 20 islands by boat.
 Here, you’ll be surrounded by wilderness.
 You may even spot native species like the red deer, beaver or red squirrel.

 If you’re looking for an action-packed afternoon in the heart of Perthshire, Loch Tay is one of the best places to go kayaking in Scotland.

 Don your wetsuit for some adrenaline-fuelled fun at Taymouth Marina in Kenmore.
 Or, take a short drive to Queen’s View to soak up the scenery at nearby Loch Tummel.

 Another fantastic attraction at Loch Tay is the Scottish Crannog Centre.
 This museum offers a glimpse into the Iron Age with its reconstructed crannog, a wooden structure standing on stilts above the loch’s waters.

 There are various events held here throughout the year, encompassing demonstrations of Iron Age technology and craftwork.

 - Travel at your own pace on a self-drive tour of Scotland